 I am studying humans in a digital environment using cutting edge computational methods and big-data mining.
 I explore the individual differences in digital footprint and its consequences for privacy, job performance and well-being.
 I have published over 40 papers and delivered 40 keynote speeches and lectures at prestigious events.

-I currently live in the Bay Area and work at the Stanford University Computer Science Department.
+I currently live in the Bay Area and work at the Stanford University Computer Science Department; in 2015 I will take an Assistant Professor post at the Stanford Graduate School of Business.
 I was previously the deputy director of the University of Cambridge Psychometrics Centre and a researcher at Microsoft Research.
 I also coordinate the myPersonality project, which involves global collaboration between over 150 researchers, analyzing the detailed psycho-demographic profiles of over 8 million Facebook users.
 Additionally, I lead teams developing Concerto (an open-source online adaptive assessment platform), and ApplyMagicSauce.com (an automated online service, translating digital footprints into psycho-demographic profiles).

 I hold a PhD in Psychology and Computer Science (University of Cambridge), an MPhil in Psychometrics, and a MS in Social Psychology.
 Prior to entering academia, I founded a successful ITC start-up and served as a brand manager for a major digital brand.

 Please contact me if you are interested in collaboration.